GoogleCloudPlatform/workflows-demos/batch/primegen/README.md

-# Batch + Workflows - prime number generator container
+# Batch - prime number generator container

 > **Note:** Google Batch service is feature in *preview*.
 > Only allow-listed projects can currently take advantage of it.
 Please fill the